SkoolNotes/Taproot/2020HIST201/KBxRoppChina.md

 - Totally chrushed chinese forces
 - led to the british taking control over the policies, and increased opium trade a bunch
 - bunch of rebelions occured, see pg.
 66.5
+- Japan beat the Qing in a war, got taiwan?
+	- Becuase of this, other governments backed off on China out of fear that it would collapse
+- Also led to (lots of) civil unrest
 -